grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/cm.md

 ### CM-6: Configuration Settings

-Establish and document configuration settings for components employed within the system that reflect the most restrictive mode consistent with operational requirements using {{ insert: param, cm-06_odp.01 }};
+Establish and document configuration settings for components employed within the system that reflect the most restrictive mode consistent with operational requirements using common secure configurations to establish and document configuration settings for components employed within the system are defined;;

 Implement the configuration settings;

-Identify, document, and approve any deviations from established configuration settings for {{ insert: param, cm-06_odp.02 }} based on {{ insert: param, cm-06_odp.03 }} ; and
+Identify, document, and approve any deviations from established configuration settings for system components for which approval of deviations is needed are defined; based on operational requirements necessitating approval of deviations are defined; ; and

 Monitor and control changes to the configuration settings in accordance with organizational policies and procedures.